 So you need a different angle to get their imagination ticking over; instead, try telling them they can climb all over derelict trains, get chased by monkeys, haggle for spices in a market and spot a white tiger in the zoo… you may have piqued their interest.
 Trust us when we say that a family trip to Mysore is a great idea!

 Mysore (which has recently changed it’s name to Mysuru, although everyone still calls it Mysore) is much more that just its grand, centre-stage Palace.
-People tend to only stop here for the day to tick off the prize attraction but if you’re travelling with kids, it’s definitely worthwhile staying for a couple of days.
+People tend to only stop here for the day to tick off the prize attraction but if you’re doing family trip to Mysore, it’s definitely worthwhile staying for a couple of days.

 1. Rail Museum

 A collection of brightly painted derelict trains have been collected in this shady open-air museum close to Mysore Railway Station.
 Children are allowed to explore inside the engines and climb over and around the carriages.
 There’s also a playground that has seen better days.
 Bring water and snacks as there is no cafe or food stalls (they’re missing a trick!)
 (Open Tues-Sun 10am to 5:30pm.
 Rs.15 adults, Rs.10 children, Rs.20 camera.
 Click here for website.)

 Vibrant, colourful and one of the few markets we’ve come across in India that isn’t overly congested, meaning the boys could walk (almost) freely.
 Engage the kids by giving then a shopping list.
 Perhaps some spices, paints, flowers and bananas.
 (Hours 6am to 8:30pm, located here)